-/q preferences), then program settings are loaded/saved and they override settings specified on the command line.

-$/{\tt q}\,$ background launches the VeraCrypt Background Task (tray icon) unless it is disabled in the Preferences.

-/silent or /s If /q is specified, suppresses interaction with the user (prompts, error messages, warnings, etc.).
-If /q is not specified, this option has no effect.

-/mountoption or /m It must be followed by a parameter which can have one of the values indicated below.

-ro or readonly: Mount volume as read-only.

-rm or removable: Mount volume as removable medium (see section Volume Mounted as Removable Medium).

-ts or timestamp: Do not preserve container modification timestamp.

-sm or system: Without pre-boot authentication, mount a partition that is within the key scope of system encryption (for example, a partition located on the encrypted system drive of another operating system that is not running).
+/quit or /q Automatically perform requested actions and exit (main VeraCrypt window will not be displayed).
+If preferences is specified as the parameter (e.g., /q preferences), then program settings are loaded/saved and they override settings specified on the command line. /q background launches the VeraCrypt Background Task (tray icon) unless it is disabled in the Preferences. /silent or /s If $/q$ is specified, suppresses interaction with the user (prompts, error messages, warnings, etc.).
+If $/q$ is not specified, this option has no effect. /mountoption or /m It must be followed by a parameter which can have one of the values indicated below. ro or readonly: Mount volume as read-only . rm or removable: Mount volume as removable medium (see section Volume Mounted as Removable Medium). ts or timestamp: Do not preserve container modification timestamp. sm or system: Without pre-boot authentication, mount a partition that is within the key scope of system encryption (for example, a partition located on the encrypted system drive of another operating system that is not running).
 Useful e.g. for backup or repair operations.
 Note: If you supply a password as a parameter of /p, make sure that the password has been typed using the standard US keyboard layout (in contrast, the GUI ensures this automatically).
-This is required due to the fact that the password needs to be typed in the pre-boot environment (before Windows starts) where non-US Windows keyboard layouts are not available.

-bk or headerbak: Mount volume using embedded backup header.
-Note: All volumes created by VeraCrypt contain an embedded backup header (located at the end of the volume).

-recovery: Do not verify any checksums stored in the volume header.
-This option should be used only when the volume header is damaged and the volume cannot be mounted even with the mount option headerbak.

-label=LabelValue: Use the given string value LabelValue as a label of the mounted volume in Windows Explorer.
+This is required due to the fact that the password needs to be typed in the pre-boot environment (before Windows starts) where non-US Windows keyboard layouts are not available. bk or headerbak: Mount volume using embedded backup header.
+Note: All volumes created by VeraCrypt contain an embedded backup header (located at the end of the volume). recovery: Do not verify any checksums stored in the volume header.
+This option should be used only when the volume header is damaged and the volume cannot be mounted even with the mount option headerbak. label=LabelValue: Use the given string value LabelValue as a label of the mounted volume in Windows Explorer.
 The maximum length for LabelValue is 32 characters for NTFS volumes and 11 characters for FAT volumes.
 For example, /m label=MyDrive will set the label of the drive in Explorer to MyDrive.

-Example: /m ro

-Please not that this switch may be present several times in the command line in order to specify multiple mount options (e.g.: $/m \ rm \ /m \ ts$)
+Example: /m ro Please not that this switch may be present several times in the command line in order to specify multiple mount options (e.g.: /m rm /m ts)